nicklockwood/SwiftFormat/README.md

 > If there is a rule that you don't like, and which cannot be configured to your liking via the command-line options, you can disable the rule by using the `--disable` argument, followed by the name of the rule.
 You can display a list of all rules using the `--rules` argument, and their behaviors are documented above this section in the README.

-> If you are using the Xcode Source Editor Extension, rules and options can be configured using the SwiftFormat for Xcode host application.
+> If you are using the Xcode Source Editor Extension, rules and options can be configured using the [SwiftFormat for Xcode](#xcode-source-editor-extension) host application.
 Unfortunately, due to limitation of the Extensions API, there is no way to configure these on a per-project basis.

 > If the options you want aren't exposed, and disabling the rule doesn't solve the problem, the rules are implemented as functions in the file `Rules.swift`, so you can modify them and build a new version of the command-line tool.
 If you think your changes might be generally useful, make a pull request.

+*Q. Why can't I set the indent width or choose between tabs/spaces in the [SwiftFormat for Xcode](#xcode-source-editor-extension) options?*

+> Indent width and tabs/spaces can be configured in Xcode on a per project-basis.
+You'll find the option under "Text Settings" in the right-hand sidebar.

 *Q. After applying SwiftFormat, my code won't compile.
 Is that a bug?*

 > A. SwiftFormat should never break your code.
-Check the known issues below, and if it's not already listed there, or the suggested workaround doesn't solve your problem, please raise an issue on github: https://github.com/nicklockwood/SwiftFormat/issues
+Check the known issues below, and if it's not already listed there, or the suggested workaround doesn't solve your problem, please [raise an issue on Github](https://github.com/nicklockwood/SwiftFormat/issues).

 *Q. Why did you write yet another Swift formatting tool?*